Yuan-Meng/personal_website_2.0/content/posts/niw_cogsci/index.md

 ## Contributions by Methodology

 ### Benchmarks for Human + Machine Learners

+more realistic benchmarks based on real recsys
+- recsys as environment for language agents to reason and act -- webshop benchmark
+- web-scale recommender systems as the playground for agents with human priors
+- frame recsys as web interaction

 SOTA model paired by old cognitive tasks cite Baddley